iamwizzdom/net-bridge/README.md

-# NetBridge - NetBridge is used for making asynchronous network (ajax) calls on web applications.
+# NetBridge - NetBridge is used for making synchronous network (ajax) calls on web applications.

 <h2>Usage</h2>